-I am often contacted by people considering moving to Arizona about issues that concern them.
-Some of the most common questions I am asked by those unfamiliar with desert living relate to scorpions (are they everywhere?), the heat (can I keep CDs in the car?), jobs (are there any that pay more than $10 per hour?) and schools (are there any good schools?).
+We're often contacted by people considering moving to Arizona about issues that concern them.
+Some of the most common questions we're asked by those unfamiliar with desert living relate to scorpions (are they everywhere?), the heat (can you keep CDs in the car?), jobs (are there any that pay more than $10 per hour?) and schools (are there any good schools?).
 There are others, of course, but the one we will focus on today is the question about basements.
 Why aren't there any homes with basements in Arizona?
 What do people do with all their stuff when they move to Phoenix if they don't have a basement?

 The time has come for us to address the issue of basement homes.
-I spoke to Scott McDonald of The Wall Company.
+We spoke to Scott McDonald of The Wall Company.
 They have been building basements for homebuilders in the Phoenix area for more than a decade.
 Having put in thousands of basements in Arizona, Mr. McDonald graciously agreed to answer some of the questions that I know are on many people's minds as they consider buying a home in the Valley.

 In the following interview with Scott McDonald of The Wall Company, we separate the facts from the fiction about basements.

 TripSavvy: We have heard that some of the older homes in the Valley have basements, but until recently not many new construction homes included the feature.
 How come?

 Mr. McDonald: It's faster to build a home without a basement.
 Including a basement with a home adds about 30 days to the construction process.
 Also, if a builder is trying to provide a home with a certain square footage, it costs more to build the home with a basement than it does to add a second story to the home.